yeeterlol/TotalXP/README.md

 # TotalXP

-view total amount of xp you have got
+View the total amount of XP you currently have!